mnubo/mnubo-java-sdk/README.md

 mnuboEventClient.send( event2Send );
 ```

-or using Json deserializable files:
+You can also send multiple events to multiple objects using a JSON file:

 ```
-//get mnubo client using basic way.
+//get a mnubo client using the basic method.
 MnuboSDKClient mnuboClient = MnuboSDKFactory.getClient( HOST , CONSUMER_KEY , CONSUMER_SECRET );

-//get Event client interface
+//get an Event client interface
 EventsSDK mnuboEventClient = mnuboClient.getEventClient();

-//read event from flat json file
+//read event from the JSON file
 String event2Besent = ReadingFile( "myEvents.json" );

-//deserialise the json file
+//deserialise the JSON file
 EventValues event2Send = SDKMapperUtils.readValue( event2Besent , EventValues.class );

 //send the event
 mnuboEventClient.send( event2Send );
 ```

-Note that in this case the flat Json file, "myEvents.json", look like:
+The JSON file "myEvents.json" is as follows:

 ```
 [
     {